Free-Fire-Advance-Server-Latest/.github/profile/README.md

 _Your input in the Advance Server helps shape Free Fire's future.
 Every player plays a key role in the game's growth._

-System Requirements for Free Fire Advance Server
+System Requirements for Free Fire AdvanceServer
 ------------------------------------------------

 To run the Free Fire Advance Server, your device needs certain capabilities and **software specs**.
 Knowing if your device is compatible is key for a good testing experience.